Luster Vessel 1455 - The City That Never Sleeps.

 The Showplace in New York City.

-View luster pottery at The Showplace.
+View luster pottery currently at The Showplace.

 [Line]